 8. How long will I receive coverage through the HMOCAP?

 By statute, the HMOCAP can continue to provide coverage for up to six months from the date of the insolvency.
 Generally, the HMOCAP works with one or more HMOs in the insolvent HMO’s service area to try to find replacement coverage as quickly as possible.
 When a replacement HMO assumes the coverage, the HMOCAP is no longer responsible.

 9. Must I pay premiums if my HMO is insolvent?

-The HMOCAP will continue your coverage for the period of time for which you paid coverage.
+The HMOCAP will continue your coverage for the period of time for which your premium was paid to the insolvent HMO.
 After that, you must pay premium to the HMOCAP for continued coverage.
-For example, if you paid premiums for the month of January, and your HMO was placed in receivership January 10, you will continue with coverage from the HMOCAP from January 11 through January 31.
-For coverage for February and beyond, you must pay monthly premium to the HMOCAP.
+For example, if you paid premiums for the month of January, and your HMO was placed in receivership January 10, your coverage with the HMOCAP from January 11 through January 31 with no additional period.
+However, for coverage for February and beyond, you must pay monthly premium to the HMOCAP.
 Your premium will remain the same as the premium paid to the insolvent HMO for as long as you are covered by the HMOCAP.